-- 1. Energy use associated with combustion of gas, combustion of fuel used for fleet vehicles and grey fleet (hire vehicles and personal mileage), electricity consumption and district heating for the Company's parent Ove Arup & Partners International Limited. - 2.
-Associated GHG have been calculated using the GHG Protocol Corporate Accounting and Reporting Standard and UK Government GHG Conversion Factors for Company Reporting 2022.
+^[1] Energy use associated with combustion of gas, combustion of fuel used for fleet vehicles and grey fleet (hire vehicles and personal mileage), electricity consumption and district heating for Arup Group Limited.

+[2] Associated Greenhouse Gasses ("GHG") have been calculated using the GHG Protocol Corporate Accounting and Reporting Standard and UK Government GHG Conversion Factors for Company Reporting 2023.

-During the 2022/2023 financial year, the following energy efficiency actions were taken for the United Kingdom by the Company's parent Ove Arup & Partners International Limited:
+During the 2023/24 financial year the following energy efficiency actions were taken by Arup Group: